Banque Pictet & Cie SA Sells 6,876 Shares of American Tower Co. (NYSE:AMT)

 American Tower Increases Dividend

-The firm also recently disclosed a quarterly dividend, which was paid on Monday, July 10th.
-Stockholders of record on Friday, June 16th were issued a dividend of $1.57 per share.
-This represents a $6.28 annualized dividend and a dividend yield of 3.32%.
+The business also recently announced a quarterly dividend, which was paid on Monday, July 10th.
+Shareholders of record on Friday, June 16th were issued a dividend of $1.57 per share.
 The ex-dividend date was Thursday, June 15th.
+This represents a $6.28 dividend on an annualized basis and a yield of 3.32%.
 This is a boost from American Tower’s previous quarterly dividend of $1.56.
-American Tower’s payout ratio is 209.33%.
+American Tower’s dividend payout ratio (DPR) is 209.33%.

-Several analysts have recently commented on AMT shares.
-Royal Bank of Canada decreased their target price on American Tower from $241.00 to $233.00 in a report on Monday, July 3rd.
-Barclays raised their target price on American Tower from $229.00 to $233.00 in a research note on Monday, May 1st.
-Morgan Stanley lowered their target price on American Tower from $224.00 to $215.00 in a research note on Tuesday, April 18th.
-BMO Capital Markets assumed coverage on American Tower in a research note on Thursday, July 13th.
-They issued an “outperform” rating and a $230.00 target price for the company.
-Finally, StockNews.com assumed coverage on American Tower in a research note on Thursday, May 18th.
-They issued a “hold” rating for the company.
+Several equities research analysts have recently weighed in on the company.
+Moffett Nathanson upgraded American Tower from a “market perform” rating to an “outperform” rating and lowered their price objective for the company from $244.00 to $234.00 in a research note on Thursday, March 30th.
+Morgan Stanley decreased their price target on American Tower from $224.00 to $215.00 in a research report on Tuesday, April 18th.
+Barclays raised their price target on American Tower from $229.00 to $233.00 in a report on Monday, May 1st.
+StockNews.com assumed coverage on American Tower in a report on Thursday, May 18th.
+They set a “hold” rating for the company.
+Finally, Wells Fargo & Company lowered their target price on American Tower from $245.00 to $215.00 and set an “overweight” rating for the company in a research note on Tuesday.
 Two equities research analysts have rated the stock with a hold rating and eleven have issued a buy rating to the company.
 According to MarketBeat.com, American Tower currently has a consensus rating of “Moderate Buy” and an average price target of $243.43.

 American Tower, one of the largest global REITs, is a leading independent owner, operator and developer of multitenant communications real estate with a portfolio of nearly 226,000 communications sites and a highly interconnected footprint of U.S. data center facilities.